Updates on any new developments in training and qualifications to promote equality and inclusion.

 - SENCO Network Don't forget to renew your network membership, the coming year promises to be an exciting one!

 EARLY YEARS EQUALITY WORKSHOPS AND COURSES: Following evaluation and consultation with stakeholders we have commissioned and developed a range of brand new courses to help both leaders and practitioners to promote and support a truly inclusive environment.
-Please click on links to read more information about each course and book your place or download our 2018-19 brochure .
+Please download our 2019 - 20 brochure to find out more information and to book your place.